Secularism

 Secularism is the principle of seeking to conduct human affairs based on naturalistic considerations, uninvolved with religion.
 It is most commonly thought of as the separation of religion from civil affairs and the state and may be broadened to a similar position seeking to remove or to minimize the role of religion in any public sphere.
-Secularism may encapsulate anti-clericalism, atheism, naturalism, non-sectarianism, neutrality on topics of religion, or antireligion.
-Secularism is not necessarily antithetical to religion, but may be compatible with it.
-As a philosophy, secularism seeks to interpret life based on principles derived solely from the material world, without recourse to religion.
-It shifts the focus from religion towards "temporal" and material concerns.
+Secularism may encapsulate anti-clericalism, atheism, agnosticism, naturalism, non-sectarianism, neutrality on topics of religion, or antireligion.
+Although often conflated with opposition to religion, secularism is concerned with minimizing its role rather than disproving it, and may be either hostile, neutral or hospitable to religion.
+When presented as a philosophy, secularism is another term for naturalism, seeking to interpret life based on principles derived solely from the material world and focusing only on "temporal" and material concerns.

 There are distinct traditions of secularism like the French, Turkish, American and Indian models.
 These differ greatly, from the American emphasis on avoiding an established religion and freedom of belief, to the French interventionist model, and more.
 The purposes and arguments in support of secularism vary widely, ranging from assertions that it is a crucial element of modernization, or that religion and traditional values are backward and divisive, to the claim that it is the only guarantor of free religious exercise.

-Both "religion" and "secular" are Western concepts that are not universal across cultures, languages, or time; with experiences of secularism varying significantly.
-Secularism has origins going back to the ancient world into religious texts such as the Bible, being refined through history by religious thinkers.
-Secular individuals hold complex relations to religion.